aip956/FrontEnd_JS_NumberGuess/README.md

     - Start the game: In node, the user types 'node mmind.js' in the terminal.
 I needed my HTML to be able to start the game.
         - Ideally, I thought it would be simpler for the user to add their guess and this would start the game instead of a separate start and submit buttons.

-    - The user would need to input their guess, and then need to be able to see the results (round number, well-placed, and mis-placed numbers).
+    - The HTML would need to input the guess, direct it to the JS, and retrieve and display the results (round number, well-placed, and mis-placed numbers).
-        - Guess input and results output: My html would need to access the user's guess, and then access the JS variables and display them as the results
         - HTML would need to read out the guess and output

-    - The user would need to see an error if their guess was not valid (4 digits), and still be able to access the guess form
+    - The HTML would need to display an error if their guess was not valid (4 digits), and still be able to access the guess form
         - Screen reader would need to read out error

-    - The user would need to see if they won (and ideally not be able to enter another guess)
+    - The HTML would need to indicate if they won (and ideally not be able to enter another guess)
         - Screen reader would need to indicate if they won

-    - The user would need to see if they exhausted all of their tries (game end)
+    - The HTML would need to see if they exhausted all of their tries (game end)
         - Screen reader would need to indicate if they lost

     - I thought it would be useful to see the history of guesses, but did not implement this initially.